BhavaAkshaya5/HACK_TEAM8_PPS_KCET/README.md

 ### Problem Statement

-Educational institutions often seek to identify students at risk of underperforming, allowing for timely intervention.
-By leveraging historical data and regression analysis, we aim to predict the final scores of students using relevant features such as:
+   Your task is to build a model that predicts students 'final exams score based on their study routines.
+Create a Google Form to collect      data on:

+    Daily hours of sleep
+    Use of mobile while studying
+    Sleep hours before exam
-- Attendance records
+    Attendance percentage
-- Previous test scores
-- Study hours
-- Participation in extracurricular activities
+    Participation in doubt sessions

-- Socioeconomic background (optional)
+Use this data to build a linear regression model to predict the final score out of 100.Focus on data preprocessing, handling missing values, and model evaluation using RMSE or MAE

 ### Dataset

 The dataset used in this project contains student information, including:

 - `Hours_Studied`
-- `Previous_Scores`
+- `Daily hours of sleep`
+- `Use of mobile while studying`
 - `Attendance_Percentage`
 - `Participation`
 - `Final_Score` (target variable)

-> **Note:** You can replace or extend these features based on your actual dataset.

 ### Approach

 1. **Data Preparation:**
    - Load the dataset and inspect for missing values or outliers.
    - Perform necessary data cleaning and preprocessing.
-   - Split the data into training and testing sets.

 2. **Model Building:**
    - Use scikit-learn’s `LinearRegression` model.